Baby Loss Awareness Week 2020

 The issue of isolation is not new.
 There is something of an unspoken ‘rule’ in society that expectant parents should not announce their pregnancy until 12 weeks’ gestation in case of pregnancy loss.
 Whilst it is the case that around 80% of miscarriages occur in the first 12 weeks of pregnancy, this code of silence shrouds miscarriage in secrecy, and sometimes shame.
 This waiting period reinforces the idea that pregnancy loss is something too personal to be shared with others, discourages bereaved parents-to-be from reaching out and intensifies the loneliness of dealing with the grief of a miscarriage.
 The Miscarriage Association has a helpful page about the feelings you might experience after suffering a miscarriage.

 Around 25% of pregnancies end in miscarriage: it is so common that there needs to be much more openness about miscarriage and how we can support someone who has suffered one.
 You can download a useful infographic produced by the Miscarriage Association on what you can do to help a friend or family member who has suffered pregnancy loss here.
-Awareness seeks to normalise the conversation around pregnancy loss and moving towards supporting however parents-to-be want to grieve, be that publicly or privately: this is far better than allowing personal discomfort at hearing difficult news to stifle someone else’s bereavement process.
+Awareness seeks to normalise the conversation around pregnancy loss and move towards supporting however parents-to-be want to grieve, be that publicly or privately: this is far better than allowing personal discomfort at hearing difficult news to stifle someone else’s bereavement process.

 Psychological support for baby loss